 It was a high-stakes event, and the client was ahead of the game.
 The chairs were set, the staging rigged, and our AV team had microphones to spare.
 But there was an essential item missing—a book the event planners had ordered as audience gifts.
 The hotel’s General Manager began making calls while their client reviewed the run-of-show in front of a hundred empty chairs.
 The trucking company finally arrived with just an hour to spare.

-This story, and many more like it, bring to life our AV Services philosophy: It’s not just about the projectors or the flipcharts or the mics—anyone can provide you with the right tech.
+This story, and many more like it, bring to life our on-site AV services philosophy: It’s not just about the projectors or the flipcharts or the mics—anyone can provide you with the right tech.
 It’s about mastering the softer skills.
-In our own experiences as a production company dealing with national venues, we often saw how AV providers would sabotage their own experience with poor attitudes, lateness, miscommunication, and just a general lack of proactivity.
+In our experiences as a production company dealing with national venues, we often saw how AV providers would sabotage the experience with poor attitudes, lateness, miscommunication, and just a general lack of proactivity.
 That’s not the kind of service a hospitality operator wants around their clients, especially when dealing with live, often unpredictable, production.

 Mills James is an extension of your brand, and we bring the professionalism to match.
+We train our on-site teams to deliver concierge-quality AV service.
 You’ll see us mirroring your dress standards—dress pants, dress shoes, button-down shirt, jacket, and a tie—as we tape down the last cable before lending a hand to move chairs.
-We train our on-site teams to deliver concierge-quality AV service.
 That’s what makes the hotel and convention venues we serve proud to put their logo on our technicians’ name badges.

 We see every on-site meeting or event, from weddings to manager seminars to product launches, as a production.
 And every beat counts.
 We’re backed with 35 years of event and video production chops ourselves, so we understand what it takes to elevate experiences.

-Our job is to previsualize the entire experience and anticipate all the “what could go wrong” risks that come with any event.
+Our job is to previsualize the entire experience and anticipate all the “what could go wrong” risks inherent to meetings and events.
 If we notice a paging mic is needed in the hallway, we’ll provide it.
 If a screen is blocking attendees from the stage, we’ll move it.
-We’ll add in back-up video adapters and power point advancers in the projector case.
-We don’t just drop some tech and leave.
+We’ll add back-up video adapters and PowerPoint advancers to the projector case.
+We don’t just drop tech and leave.

 Before the meeting, the CEO pulled us aside and made us promise him everything would work.
 That it had to work.
-“It’s going to go flawlessly,” we promised him.
-What he didn’t know: We knew what had happened last time and had already put people and plans in place to keep it from happening again.
+“It’s going to go flawlessly,” we promised him because we knew what had happened last time and had already put people and plans in place to keep it from happening again.